RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Conclusion

 \section{Conclusion}

 To execute multiple parallel real-time applications on GPU systems, we propose \textit{RTGPU}---a real-time scheduling method including both system work and and a real-time scheduling algorithm with schedulability analysis.
 RTGPU leverages a precise timing model of the GPU applications with the persistent threads technique and achieves improved fine-grained utilization through interleaved execution.
 The RTGPU real-time scheduling algorithm is able to provide real-time guarantees of meeting deadlines for GPU tasks with better schedulability compared with previous work.
-We empirically evaluate our approach using synthetic benchmarks on both schedulability analysis and real NVIDIA GTX1080Ti GPU systems and demonstrate significant performance gains compared to existing methods. \ifCLASSOPTIONcompsoc
+We empirically evaluate our approach using synthetic benchmarks both via schedulability analysis and on real NVIDIA GTX1080Ti GPU systems, the results of which demonstrate significant performance gains compared to existing methods. \ifCLASSOPTIONcaptionsoff